Marco de la O

 Marco de la O is a Mexican actor, best known for the lead role of Joaquín "El Chapo" Guzmán in the Netflix and Univision television series El Chapo.
 He starred opposite Sylvester Stallone in Rambo: Last Blood in 2019.
-He starred in a lead role opposite Paulina Dávila and Mauricio Ochmann in limited television series R, a joint venture between Viacom International and Spanish-language distributor Clarovideo in mid-2020.
+He starred in a lead role opposite Paulina Dávila and Mauricio Ochmann in the limited television series R, a joint venture between Viacom International and Spanish-language distributor Clarovideo in mid-2020.
 He is set to star in the second season of Falsa Identidad opposite Camila Sodi, Luis Ernesto Franco, Eduardo Yañez, and Sonya Smith in late 2020.